ByAnthony/rock_paper_scissors/README.md

 # Rock / Paper / Scissors

 Create a simple flask app to allow the user to play rock, paper, scissors in their browser.
+This was built during the week 3 of the CodeClan Software Developer.

 ## Contents
 * [Brief](#brief)